Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/new_activation/index.md

 ### Optional Headers:

-* **X-TNGO-CONTEXT-COMPANYEMPLOYEEID** -- Used to specify a company employee ID that defines the context of the call.
-This header is only checked if the X-TNGO-CONTEXT-EMPLOYEEID header is blank or does not exist.
-If this header does not exist, the context will be set to the authenticated user.
-*Security Note:* The authenticated user must be authorized to access (at a minimum) all the same data that the employee referenced in this header is authorized to access.

-* **X-TNGO-CONTEXT-EMPLOYEEID** -- Used to specify an employee ID that defines the context of the call.
-If this header does not exist or is blank, then the X-TNGO-CONTEXT-COMPANYEMPLOYEEID header will be used instead.
-*Security Note:* The authenticated user must be authorized to access (at a minimum) all the same data that the employee referenced in this header is authorized to access.
+* **X-TNGO-CONTEXT-COMPANYEMPLOYEEID** -- The employee ID assigned by the tenant/customer (e.g., employee’s email address, etc.).

+* **X-TNGO-CONTEXT-EMPLOYEEID** -- The employee ID assigned by Tangoe.

-* **X-TNGO-CONTEXT-HIERARCHYID** -- Used to specify the organizational hierarchy to be used for the API call.
-If this header is blank or does not exist, the default hierarchy will be used.
+* **X-TNGO-CONTEXT-HIERARCHYID** -- The Tangoe-assigned ID that is used to specify the organizational hierarchy to be used for the API call.

 <br />